 ensure a firm link with the Canadian 3rd Division in Juno.

-the combat counters you need to play.
+you need to play the scenarios provided.
 You get 5 sheets of color,

 die cut counters in various sizes, 6 maps, color, 3-hole Special